intel/he-toolkit/docker/README.md

   allowing users to see a faster, more scalable method for LR in HE.
 Unlike the LR code available in the sample-kernels, this version takes extra steps to utilize as many slots as possible in the ciphertexts.
+- ***run_psi_example.sh***: This will run a PSI example allowing users to perform a set intersection between a user-defined "client set" and a "server set" (example server sets provided).
+The program encrypts the client set, computes the intersection, and returns encrypted elements that are common to both sets.
 - ***run_query_example.sh***: This will run a Secure Query example allowing users to query on a database of the 50 U.S. States while controlling (optionally) the crypto-parameters used.
 When prompted, enter a State and, if